Sell the Brand, Not the Product.

 Right now!
 While most consumers are brand conscience, many companies spend their ad dollars selling “product” not brand.
 They focus on things like price & quality (an overused ad concept).
 We can learn from how the megabrands market.
 McDonald’s does not sell hamburgers; McDonald’s sells “McDonald’s.”
 Apple does not sell iphones; Apple sells “Apple”.
 Any two-year old can spot the golden arches from a mile away.
-At the Blockbuster video store, they even have the employees branded.
+At Walmart, they even have the employees branded.
 You can spot one from behind by their blue shirt.

 A quick way to test your brand: Spread all your marketing materials out on your conference table.
-Better yet, cover the logo (you at least have strong logo?).
+Better yet, cover the logo (you at least have a logo?).
 Step back and take a look.
 Does a common image jump out at you?
 If not, you are missing a huge opportunity to build the brand equity of your company.
 This is not just a mistake made by the little guys.
 Many large companies, especially those with multiple marketing divisions suffer from a lack of branding.
 I have walked into the offices of some large clients to audit their marketing materials.
 They will proudly display a beautifully designed brochure that must have cost a fortune.
 “This one was designed by (insert famous, overpriced designer here).”
 “This one was done by our advertising agency.”
 “This one.”
 While any one of the pieces by themselves would win awards, put them all together and they are doing absolutely nothing to build brand equity.
 I would rather see a client produce consistent materials on a copy machine than throw away money on marketing efforts that do nothing to reinforce their brand.

 So I need to brand.
 How?

 Don’t confuse branding with advertising.
 Advertising is how you call attention to a brand.
 Branding is how you make an impression in the minds of your customer.
 Typically, a branding campaign consists of three elements: